Sensitivity study using machine learning algorithms on simulated r-mode gravitational wave signals from newborn neutron stars: Introduction

-In our previous paper, a seedless clustering algorithm was used.
-This algorithm is based on the statistical significance of signal to noise ratios (snr) of clusters of above the threshold snr pixels.
+In our previous paper, a seedless clustering (SC) algorithm was used \citep{stochtrack}.
+This seedless clustering algorithm integrates the signal-to-noise ratio (SNR) of pixels along predetermined monotonic curves (“clusters”) with arbitrary start and stop times and the constraint that there is a minimum total duration.
+Then the algorithm performs the weighted sum of the pixel-SNR values along each curve to calculate the cluster SNR.
+After repeating this T-many times (where T is a free parameter of the algorithm), the algorithm records the largest cluster-SNR value.
+The algorithm records the largest cluster-SNR value for each one of the ft-maps that goes through the pipeline.
 This method is not dependent on any knowledge of the signal and it can be applied generically to any long-lived gravitational-wave transients.
 In particular, it is unable to discriminate between r-modes and other possible gravitational wave sources.
 Knowledge of the r-mode signal can be used to make minor modifications in the clustering algorithm, however, there was not much hope for a dramatic improvement in the efficiency.
 Nevertheless, we were able to recover signals of magnitude 5 times weaker than the noise.

 In the sensitivity study performed for the clustering algorithm, we used 9 distinct waveforms.
 These were chosen by taking ($\alpha$, $f_o$) pairs using 3 values ($10^{-1}$, $10^{-2}$, $10^{-3}$) for $\alpha$ and 3 values ($\unit[700]{Hz}$, $\unit[1100]{Hz}$, $\unit[1500]{Hz}$) for $f_o$.
 In this sensitivity study for the MLAs, for comparison purposes, we used 2 of these waveforms: $(f_o=\unit[1500]{Hz}, \alpha=0.1)$ and $(f_o=\unit[1100]{Hz}, \alpha=0.01)$.
 These waveforms as well as their corresponding power decays are shown in Fig.\ref{Fig:ef1} and Fig.\ref{Fig:ef2} respectively.
 MLAs are well suited especially for cases where the signal is not precisely (but only crudely) known.
 This paper is based on three specific MLAs: ANN \citep{haykin2004comprehensive}, SVM \citep{vapnik1998statistical} and CSC \citep{CSC_paper}.
 All three methods are considered novel applications in the area of long transient gravitational wave searches.